 While you’re in the process of acquiring dofollow links, you also want to obtain nofollow links.

-Although you won’t get any PageRank from a nofollow link, the main reason you also want to include nofollow links in your link profile is that search engines are able crawl a nofollow link and read its anchor text.
+Although you won’t get any PageRank from a nofollow link, the main reason you also want to include nofollow links in your link profile is that search engines can crawl a nofollow link and read its anchor text.

 Even though you don’t get any PageRank flow, you’d still be awarded points for relevancy.
 Not to mention a link profile with thousands of dofollow inbound links and without a single nofollow backlink looks a little fishy.